borkh/mcbm-ring-reco/README.md

    successful, the predictions of the TensorFlow and ONNX models will be compared and the relative and absolute differences between them will be printed to the console to ensure they are within an acceptable range.
    Can also be run in an IPython shell.
+Note, that this script requires the ROOT framework to be installed.